vtrifonov/http-api-mock/README.md

 ```
     Usage of ./http-api-mock:
-      -cconsole-port int
+      -console-port int
           Console server Port (default 8082)
       -config-path string
           Mocks definition folder (default "execution_path/config")
       -config-persist-path
           Path to the folder where requests can be persisted or connection string to mongo database starting with mongodb:// and having database at the end /DatabaseName (default "execution_path/data")
       -console
           Console enabled  (true/false) (default true)
       -console-ip string